GoogleCloudPlatform/professional-services/tools/bq-visualizer/README.md

 ---

 # Building and Deploying
-The applicagtion is a Single Page Application without a backend.
+The application is a Single Page Application without a backend.
 It can be built and deployed to any webserver that is capable of serving static pages, such as:

 * Apache